10 Industrials Stocks With Unusual Options Alerts In Today's Session

 Explanation

-• For GE (NYSE:GE), we notice a call option sweep that happens to be bearish, expiring in 2 day(s) on November 20, 2020.
-A trader bought 2000 contract(s) at a $10.00 strike.
-This particular call needed to be split into 13 different trades to become filled.
-The trader or institution spent $26.0K on this trade with a price of $13.0 per contract.
-There were 40569 open contracts at this strike prior to today, and today 40105 contract(s) were bought and sold.
+• For ACM (NYSE:ACM), we notice a call option sweep that happens to be bearish, expiring in 28 day(s) on December 18, 2020.
+A trader bought 254 contract(s) at a $52.50 strike.
+This particular call needed to be split into 4 different trades to become filled.
+The trader or institution spent $36.8K on this trade with a price of $145.0 per contract.
+There were 4705 open contracts at this strike prior to today, and today 3511 contract(s) were bought and sold.

-• Regarding NKLA (NASDAQ:NKLA), we observe a call option sweep with bearish sentiment.
-It expires in 58 day(s) on January 15, 2021.
-A trader bought 222 contract(s) at a $35.00 strike.
-This particular call needed to be split into 10 different trades to become filled.
-The trader or institution spent $40.5K on this trade with a price of $180.0 per contract.
-There were 12922 open contracts at this strike prior to today, and today 2329 contract(s) were bought and sold.
+• Regarding SAVE (NYSE:SAVE), we observe a call option sweep with bullish sentiment.
+It expires in 28 day(s) on December 18, 2020.
+A trader bought 714 contract(s) at a $22.50 strike.
+This particular call needed to be split into 21 different trades to become filled.
+The trader or institution spent $53.4K on this trade with a price of $75.0 per contract.
+There were 13352 open contracts at this strike prior to today, and today 1466 contract(s) were bought and sold.

-• For UBER (NYSE:UBER), we notice a put option sweep that happens to be neutral, expiring in 429 day(s) on January 21, 2022.
-A trader bought 348 contract(s) at a $37.00 strike.
-This particular put needed to be split into 5 different trades to become filled.
-The trader or institution spent $142.6K on this trade with a price of $410.0 per contract.
-There were 2991 open contracts at this strike prior to today, and today 611 contract(s) were bought and sold.
+• For BA (NYSE:BA), we notice a call option sweep that happens to be bearish, expiring in 7 day(s) on November 27, 2020.
+A trader bought 204 contract(s) at a $202.50 strike.
+This particular call needed to be split into 4 different trades to become filled.
+The trader or institution spent $104.0K on this trade with a price of $510.0 per contract.
+There were 933 open contracts at this strike prior to today, and today 1043 contract(s) were bought and sold.

 Options Alert Terminology